Bravark/Grants-Program/applications/Deserialize.md

 ### Project Overview
 Deserialize is an all-in-one DeFi trading platform  that features an efficient swap aggregator, Perp dex, limit orders, Grid Trading, Token screener, Options Trading and DCA.

-Deserialize as of Aug 22, 2025
+Deserialize as of October 30th, 2025
-Processed over 140,180 transactions
+Processed over 650,195 transactions
-Over $20m in transaction volume
+Over $40m in transaction volume
-35,000+ users
+45,000+ users all on Eclipse and 0G

 ### Project Details